FourierNets enable the design of highly non-local optical encoders for computational imaging: Appendix

 \subsection{Details for FourierNets outperform UNets for engineering non-local optical encoders and 3D snapshot microscopy volume reconstruction}

-For our experiments in Sections \ref{microscopeoptimizationcomparison} and \ref{networkcomparison}, we use 40 planes at 5$\mu$m resolution in z and therefore 40 reconstruction networks to train PSFs.
+For our experiments in Sections \ref{microscopeoptimizationcomparison} and \ref{networkcomparison}, we use 40 planes at 5$\mu$m resolution in z and therefore 40 reconstruction networks to train PSFs, except the Wiener + UNet model which is trained in a single stage.
 When training reconstruction networks only to produce the higher quality reconstructions, we use 96 planes at 1$\mu$m resolution in z (chosen so that the planes actually span 200 $\mu$m in z).
+Following \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021}, the Wiener + UNet model is only trained in one stage (using knowledge of the current PSF, which the other methods do not receive), and is always trained on 96 planes.
 We train in both settings without any sparse planewise gradients, meaning we image and reconstruct all 40 or all 96 planes, respectively.
 We show details of all datasets used for training reconstructions in Table \ref{tabdatasets}.

 We show the details of our FourierNet2D architecture for training PSFs in Table \ref{tabfouriernet2dsmall} and our FourierNet3D architecture for training reconstruction networks in Table \ref{tabfouriernet3dsmall}.
 We also show details for training times for both training PSFs and for training more powerful reconstruction networks in Table \ref{tabzdtrainingdetails}.
-We trained all networks for Type D for the same number of iterations (more than necessary for PSFs to meaningfully converge)\footnote{Training times are approximate, and actual total time was longer due to checkpointing/snapshotting/validation of data and/or differences in load on the clusters being used.}.
+We trained all networks for small $256 \times 256$ pixel experiments for the same number of iterations (more than necessary for PSFs to meaningfully converge)\footnote{Training times are approximate, and actual total time was longer due to checkpointing/snapshotting/validation of data and/or differences in load on the clusters being used.}.

 The architecture of FourierUNet3D is 4 scales, with a cropping factor of 2 per scale in the encoding path and an upsampling factor of 2 in the decoding path.
 For each scale, we perform a Fourier convolution in the encoding path producing 480 feature maps, which are concatenated with the incoming feature maps of the decoding convolutions at the corresponding scale (just as in a normal UNet).
 In the decoding path, we use 3D convolutions with kernel size (3, 5, 5), producing 12 3D feature maps each.
 There are two such convolutions per scale.
 Note that this requires we reshape the 2D feature maps from the Fourier convolutions to 3D.
 This is followed by a 1x1 convolution producing the 3D reconstruction output.
 We show a diagram of this architecture in Figure \ref{figoverview}C, and details of this architecture in Table \ref{tabfourierunet3dsmall}.